THE CREATIVE TEAM

 Jason has been a community youth leader and social activist for over 30 years developing sports and arts programs in London & New York.
 In 2016 he founded My Generation Theatre as a creative, collaborative and educational organization of actors, writers and musicians.
 He is the founding producer & creator of The British Music & Theatre Festival, a live celebration of British music, theatre, comedy & culture.
 Jason has produced musical tributes to John Lennon, Mick Ronson & The British Invasion.
 He was creative director and producer for the special tribute to his friend & mentor Sid Bernstein (the man who brought the Beatles, Rolling Stones and many more to America and initiated the British Invasion) at the British Re-Invasion Musical Benefit at Morgan Freeman’s celebrated ‘Ground Zero Blues Club’ in Clarksdale, MS. Together with Sid Bernstein, he was Creative Director of the George Harrison Memorial Tribute Show.

 He served in the Royal Air Force Cadet Corps.
 Jason played competitive soccer for Wingate FC, and captained the Governor’s Island Championship team and coached & captained New York Select.
 He captained the Yale University Graduate Soccer team to victory over Harvard.
 He played rugby football in England for Wasps RFC, Fulham Rugby League FC and has represented Middlesex County, London and Great Britain at the Maccabiah Games.
 He created and developed innovative Creative Performance & Radio Broadcasting programs for Elementary School Children and started a Rock N Roll Creative Lab Program for Teenagers.
 Jason is currently spearheading the Social Enterprise Entertainment Project.
 Jason is committed to developing socially responsible initiatives within the framework of sports, music, theatre & the arts.
+In 2019 Jason was awarded the MBE from Queen Elizabeth II and in 2022 he was elected as a Fellow of the Royal Society of the Arts.

 Paul Sladkus (Executive Producer)